kyle-johnson/rollup-plugin-optimize-lodash-imports/packages/esbuild-plugin/README.md

 }
 ```

-The above code will not be optimized, and Rollup will print a warning.
+The above code will not be optimized, and the plugin prints a warning.

 To avoid this, always import the specific method(s) you need: